-3. Install the lower A-arm into the frame mounts and secure it with the cap screw and new lock nut.
-Tighten to 40 ft-lb.
-4. Install the upper A-arm to the frame with the cap screw and new lock nut.
+7. Tighten the lower A-arm cap screw to 40 ft-lb.
+8. Install the upper A-arm to the frame with the cap screw and new lock nut.
 Finger-tighten only at this point.

-5. Route the brakeline hose above the upper A-arm and secure it with the clips.
+9. Route the brakeline hose underneath the upper A-arm and secure it with the clip.
 Tighten to 30 in.-lb.
-6. Install the knuckle on the lower ball joint using a new "patch-lock" cap screw.
+10. Install the knuckle on the lower ball joint using a new "patch-lock" cap screw.
 Finger-tighten only at this time.
 With the axle going through the center of the knuckle, rotate it upward and secure the upper A-arm to the knuckle using a new "patch-lock" cap screw.
 Tighten the cap screws to 35 ft-lb.

-7. Install the tie rod end and secure it with the castle nut.
-Tighten to 30 ft-lb; then install a new cotter pin and spread the pin to secure the nut.
+11. Install the tie rod end and secure it with the castle nut (coated with red Loctite #271).
+Tighten to 55 ft-lb; then install a new cotter pin and spread the pin to secure the nut.

-8. Install the hub assembly and secure it with the hub nut.
+12. Install the hub assembly and secure it with the hub nut.
 Tighten to 200 ft-lb and install the new cotter pin.
 Spread the pin to secure the nut.